<<< DIY Campervan Mini Projects

 The Voltmeter on the battery box has helped to provide an estimate of the State of Charge (SoC) of the AGM battery – the charge of an AGM battery declines at a linear rate that is reflected in the decline in voltage.

 We recently replaced the AGM battery with a Lithium battery.
 This makes the Battery Box so much more ‘portable’, reducing the weight from over 30kg to under 15kg – much easier (and safer) to lift into and out of vehicles.
-The Lithium battery has also considerably extended the run time of our portable fridge.
-(At least 5 days in mild weather, if the battery is powering only the fridge.
-Of course, much longer run time if the battery is being recharged with a solar panel.)
+The Lithium battery has also considerably extended the run time of our portable fridge – at least 5 days in mild weather, if the battery is powering only the fridge.
+(Of course, much longer run time if the battery is being recharged with a solar panel.)

-However, given the relatively constant voltage of Lithium batteries as they discharge, the Voltmeter is not able to be used to provide an estimate of the SoC of the battery.
-Fortunately, a Battery Monitor with a shunt can measure the incoming and outgoing current from a Lithium battery, and use this information to provide a reasonably accurate estimate of the battery’s SoC, along with other useful electrical information.
+But, all is not lost – a Battery Monitor with a shunt can measure the incoming and outgoing current from a battery, and use this information to provide a reasonably accurate estimate of a Lithium battery’s SoC, along with other useful electrical information.

 So, after our experience of installing and using a Battery Monitor and shunt in our Campervan we have fitted a similar device to our Battery Box.

-Please note: The information below isn’t intended as a comprehensive step-by-step installation guide, but more as an overview that may serve as an idea starter for those with similar needs.
 Only consider undertaking this DIY project if you have suitable tools, skills and knowledge to complete the project.
 Incorrectly fitted electrical components can cause overheating which may result in a fire.
+Ready-made alternatives |

 Here is what you will need…